Skip to Content

 • Add the cooked or canned beans to the chili and stir to combine.
 Let the pot simmer until the ingredients have time to incorporate.

-Serve chili as a main dish alongside cornbread, corn casserole, rice, pasta, or crusty bread.
-But there are many other ways to enjoy chili; here are a few of our favorites.
+Serve a warm, cozy bowl of chili as a main dish alongside buttery cornbread, corn casserole, rice, pasta, or crusty bread.
+But there are many other ways to enjoy chili.
+Here are a few of my favorites.

-• Topping: Pour homemade chili over baked potatoes, french fries, or hot dogs to make Chili Dogs.
-You can also grab your favorite back of chips and make walking nachos.
+• Topping: Pour homemade chili over baked potatoes, french fries, or hot dogs to make chili dogs.
+You can also grab your favorite bag of chips to make walking nachos

-• Sauce: Thin the chili with broth or water to use as a sauce for vegetables or pasta.
+• Sauce: Thin the chili with broth or water and use it as a sauce for vegetables or pasta.

 • Dip: Warm chili and serve it as a dip with tortilla chips or crackers.